sqoojack/Deep-Learning/README.md

 - Finally use Dice score to evaluate model’s performance.

 ### Lab4:

-- Need to implement conditional video prediction in a VAE-based model.
+Implemented a conditional VAE-based video prediction model with KL annealing and teacher forcing strategies, achieving strong reconstruction quality with a PSNR of over 29.

 ### Lab5: